Andrettin/Wyrmsun/readme.txt

 - Fixed an issue which caused the tech tree menu not to be brought up when finishing a quest after loading a game.

 * Units
-- A unit type's bonus against mounted units, bonus against buildings, bonus against giants and backstab bonus now appear in its popup.
+- A unit type's bonus against mounted units, bonus against buildings, bonus against giants, bonus against air and backstab bonus now appear in its popup.
 - The Dwarven Yale Rider is now trainable, if the player has a Yale Pen and a Smithy.
 - Added Horse (unit graphics by b_o and icon by Jinn).
 - Fixed the display of the mercenary hiring popup.